 Then, visit a website for the popular girl’s clothing store Claire’s.
 See any differences?
 This website uses bright pinks and purples, using bigger copy, and more.

-4. Create funnel content
+4. Create a SaaS content marketing funnel

 When carrying out a content marketing strategy, it’s easy for many companies to focus on the “content” part of this term and not so much on the “strategy” part.